adidas' marketing plug: Breathable running shoes with a streamlined design.

 There are a couple of factors at work here.
 The first is the whole retro running deal, where the brand ‘re-releases’ a vintage running shoe as a new one, in an attempt to tap into their nostalgic value.

 Historically, Nike has been very strong in this category, with product-lines such as the Air Max (87, 90, 95, et al.) performing well commercially.
-Today, if you search nikestore’s catalog, performance and lifestyle shoes are properly categorized, but it wasn’t always that way.
+Today, if you searched nike’s catalog, performance and lifestyle shoes are properly categorized, but it wasn’t always that way.
 There used to be a time when the two were joined at the hip.

 The second factor causing the category confusion is the rise of the modern ‘active lifestyle’ footwear which has a lot in common with the running silhouette.
 While Nike has met with recent success in the form of the Roshe Run, adidas is fast turning into the dominant player in this category.